MaxOng94/streamlit_proj/README.md

 1. Build a dashboard instead of a single visualization on streamlit
 2. Refactor code at the backend
-3. Create dockerfile for app
+3. Create dockerfile to containerize application

 ### Bug fix